 The differences in gut bacteria and fungi between preterm and term babies were very consistent and stark.
 It was possible to accurately predict whether the meconium sample came from a baby that was full-term or premature.
 Read more.

 The gradual increase in the amount and kinds of microbe, depending on how long the baby stayed inside the mother before birth, supports the idea that colonization by microbes is a natural process and that microbes slowly and steadily accumulate in the fetus during pregnancy.

-After birth the good, health protecting microbes face the danger of glyphosate, RoundUp’s main herbicide, in mothers’ breast milk and in trusted baby food brands.
+After birth the good, health protecting microbes face the danger of glyphosate, RoundUp’s main herbicide, in mothers’ breast milk and in trusted brands of baby food.